Honda And Nissan To Launch Merger Talks - UrduPoint

 Honda And Nissan To Launch Merger Talks

-Tokyo, (APP - UrduPoint / Pakistan Point News - 23rd Dec, 2024) Japanese auto giants Honda and Nissan on Monday agreed to launch talks on a merger seen as a bid to catch up with Chinese rivals and Tesla on electric vehicles.
+Tokyo, (APP - UrduPoint / Pakistan Point News - 23rd Dec, 2024) Japanese auto giant Honda and its struggling rival Nissan agreed Monday to launch talks on a merger seen as a bid to catch up with Chinese rivals and Tesla on electric vehicles.

-Their collaboration would create the world's third largest automaker, expanding development of EVs and self-driving tech while coming to the rescue of struggling Nissan.
+Their collaboration would create the world's third largest automaker, expanding development of EVs and self-driving tech.

-Citing "dramatic changes in the environment surrounding both companies and the automotive industry", a joint statement said they planned to list the holding company on the Tokyo Stock Exchange in August 2026.
+But Honda's CEO insisted that it was not a bailout for Nissan, who last month announced thousands of job cuts and reported a 93 percent plunge in first-half net profit.

-Honda and Nissan -- Japan's number two and three automakers after Toyota -- want to seal the merger deal in June next year, but it's unlikely to be a marriage of equals.
+"This is not a rescue," Toshihiro Mibe told reporters, stressing that one condition for the merger would be for Nissan to complete its so-called "turnaround" plan.

 Lacklustre consumer spending and stiff competition in several markets is making life hard for many automakers.